Eric van der Burg

-Eric van der Burg (born 9 October 1965) is a Dutch politician, who has served as State Secretary for Justice and Security in the fourth Rutte cabinet since 10 January 2022.
+Eric van der Burg (born 9 October 1965) is a Dutch politician, who served as State Secretary for Justice and Security in the fourth Rutte cabinet between January 2022 and July 2024.
 A member of the People's Party for Freedom and Democracy (VVD), he was elected to the Senate in 2019.
 Van der Burg previously had a lengthy political career in the municipality of Amsterdam which culminated in his brief service as ad interim Mayor of Amsterdam in 2017.

 Early life and education

 Van der Burg was born in Amsterdam, North Holland, but spent his childhood in Friesland.
 He later moved back to Amsterdam, where he currently resides.
 Van der Burg attended the secondary school Augustinus College, where he completed the VWO programme.
 After graduating, he studied law at the Free University of Amsterdam from 1984 to 1991, but did not obtain a degree.

 Early career

 Van der Burg began his political career in 1987, when he served as a district councillor in the Amsterdam district of Zuidoost.
 In 2001, Van der Burg became a member of the municipal council of Amsterdam, and remained in that role until 2010.

 From 2014 to 2019, Van der Burg served two terms as an alderman.
 His portfolio included health, sport, spatial planning, airports and the district Zuidoost.
 In 2017, Van der Burg replaced Kajsa Ollongren as acting Mayor of Amsterdam for three months.